-If you want to use a sound track from a movie, you can extract it from a video file and use it in your project.
+You can extract a movie soundtrack from a video file and use it in your project.

-On the Import tab, click Add Files and choose the video or just drag a video on the panel.
+On the File Import tab, click Add Files and choose a video or drag and drop it to the panel.
 The file will be added to the video track on the Timeline.